faisaldarbar/faisaldarbar.github.io/_posts/2025-06-03-the-system-behind-the-words.md

 But then something happened.

-One day, I wrote something that didn’t belong in any system.
+On the day of this blog post's edit, I wrote something that didn’t belong in any system.
 It wasn’t part of a plan.
 It was just a memory that had stayed with me longer than I expected.
 A quiet moment.

 I opened a blank Microsoft Word document, chose a clean font—Book Antiqua—and started writing.
 No structure.
 No outline.
 Just the truth, and the little advice from Stephen King that stayed with me: bring your toolbox, and trust the story to reveal itself.